Tuzibun/personal_finance_mgr/README.md

 9)  If you wish to seed your program to test it, open pfm.rb in your text editor.
 Locate and un-comment line 7.

+TEACHERS:
+Here is my Trello link: https://trello.com/b/diLVekLX/project-1 My ERD is in the pfm folder